 This was a fun little project that took almost no time at all.
 In fact, I think I spent more time trying to decide which fabric to choose than actually recovering the seat.
 Thanks so much to my Facebook friends for helping me pick!
 I ended up going with the orange polka dots and the reason for this choice was scale of pattern.
 The florals were just too big in scale and looked wrong on this petite chair.

-I pulled off the old seat cover which was actually vinyl believe it or not.
+I pulled off the old seat cover from this piece of thrift store furniture, which, was actually vinyl believe it or not.
 I liked the colour and pattern well enough but it was really quite grungy.
 Can’t have that.
-I picked this chair up at my favourite thrift shop for $7.50.
+I picked this chair up at my favourite thrift store for $7.50.
 Add in the fabric (it’s actually a tea towel from a Halloween themed set!) and pom-pom trim that I already had and we’re into this for less than $10.
 I think that’s a steal.

 This was such a simple job and I enjoyed stapling the new fabric over the seat.
 Once it was all on there I trimmed away the excess and went to work on the pom-pom trim.
 I just hand stitched it with some coordinating embroidery thread.
 It’s nice and strong and I sort of like that you can see the hand stitching.